Fractional bonds

 Fractional Bond means buying a small, nominal quantity of the underlying bond than the standard market minimums.
 Fractional Bonds are exclusively offered to all our Emirates NBD customers.

 The main difference between both bonds is the ticket size.
-The minimum notional ticket size of a normal bond starts from $200,000 while the minimum notional size of a Fractional Bond is $25,000.
+Mostly, the minimum notional ticket size of a normal bond starts from $200,000 while the minimum notional size of a Fractional Bond is $25,000.
 Also, since this is exclusive to Emirates NBD only, this product will not be available in the market.

 The minimum trading (also referred as notional) amount is set at USD 25,000 and multiples.